What is 3rd Generation Processor?

 - It supports Intel HD 2500 or HD 4000 graphics.

 It is best suited for the H 77 chipset.

-The 3rd Generation Core i7 desktop processors, on the other hand, has the following features:
+The 3rd generation Core i7 desktop processors, on the other hand, have the following features:

 - Four cores